jdcloudcom/en/documentation/Management/Log-Service/Introduction/Benefits.md

 Support full-text retrieval and key value retrieval, make full use of log data to meet operation and maintenance needs.

 ## Support Multiple Cloud Products
-Currently support Application Security Gateway and function computing services; log collection of other cloud products such as Container Instance and Load Balancer will be continuously increased.
+Dozens of log types of multiple cloud products including Application Security Gateway, Function Computing Service, Database RDS, JCS for Redis and Load Balancer can be collected.

 ## Delivery to Multiple Destinations
 For business application logs, delivering log data to log subjects is supported, and delivering log data to Cloud ES, Cloud Kafka, self-built ES or self-built Kafka is also supported.